ciaranm/cp2015-subgraph-isomorphism/README.md

-This repository contains the code, data and experimental scripts needed to reproduce our subgraph isomorphism paper.
+This repository contains the code, data and experimental scripts needed to reproduce our subgraph isomorphism paper:

+    Ciaran McCreesh and Patrick Prosser, "A Parallel, Backjumping Subgraph Isomorphism Algorithm using Supplemental Graphs".
+To appear at CP 2015.

 Parts of this repository are from other authors: